 You’ll need three medium apples for 12 muffins.
 You can use whatever apples you have at home without worrying too much about the variety.

-However, if you are going to the store anyway, we recommend Pink Lady, Honeycrisp, Golden Delicious, Rome Beauty, and Gala apples.
-They make lovely sweet muffins.
+We recommend Pink Lady, Fuji, Honeycrisp, Golden Delicious, Rome Beauty, and Gala apples.
+They make lovely, sweet muffins.